Firelack/Roses-Trades/README.md

 ### 🌍 Multiplayer & Trading

-- [ ] In multiplayer, ensure roses must be sent before being used.
+- [ ] In multiplayer, ensure roses must be sent before being used.  (not sure)
 - [ ] Add a "gift" or "rose sending" system between players.
 - [ ] Prevent exploits (duplication/rollback issues).

 ### ☁️ Cosmetics Sharing & Customization

 - [ ] Create a simple file format for cosmetics (JSON + textures).
-- [ ] Add a command to import cosmetics in singleplayer.
+- [ ] Add a page to import cosmetics in singleplayer.
 - [ ] Sync custom cosmetics with servers (available for all players).
 - [ ] Ensure compatibility (prevent crashes if a player is missing files).